Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 With rising beef prices across the nation, chuck roasts are quickly becoming my new favorite cut.
-Coming from the shoulder region of the cow, a chuck roast is very tough but is marbled with fat and connective tissues.
+A chuck roast is a tough, heavily marbled, and connective tissue-dense cut of meat that comes from the shoulder region of the cow.

 How to Cook

-Due to the nature of the meat, it’s best when braised and mostly known as the best cut of meat for a pot roast.
-When cooked low and slow, a chuck roast will be fork tender, melt in your mouth, and extremely delicious.
+The nature of the meat makes it ideal for braising and is primarily used for pot roasts.
+When cooked low and slow, a chuck roast will be fork tender, melt in your mouth, and be extremely delicious.

-A chuck roast isn’t going to be a type of cut that you are going to want to grill and instead is best in the crockpot, instant pot, or oven.
+A chuck roast isn’t going to be the type of cut that you are going to want to grill and instead is best in the crockpot, instant pot, or oven.

 Costco Business Center - Chuck Rolls

-If you are up for an adventure, I would recommend the chuck rolls sold at Costco Business Centers.
+I recommend the chuck rolls sold at Costco Business Centers if you are up for an adventure.

-You will have to break down the meat yourself, but you will end up with a variety of cuts including chuck roasts, chuck eye steaks ( aka the poor man’s ribeye), boneless ribs, and Denver steaks.
-Chuck rolls at the Costco Business Center go for about $4.50 a pound.
+You will have to break down the meat yourself, but you will end up with various cuts, including chuck roasts, chuck eye steaks ( aka the poor man’s ribeye), boneless ribs, and Denver steaks.
+Chuck rolls at the Costco Business Center sell for about $4.50 a pound.

 Check out this video on how to break down a chuck roll

-Sirloin is probably one of the more well known steak names, but what exactly is the Sirloin?
-The sirloin refers to a subprimal cut that is near the rear of the cow.
+Sirloin is probably one of the more well-known steak names, but what exactly is the Sirloin?
+The Sirloin refers to a subprimal cut near the rear of the cow.

 The Top Sirloin

-The Top Sirloin is typically regarded as the higher quality cut of sirloin.
-Top sirloin doesn’t have much marbling, but is still extremely tender.
+Top Sirloin is typically regarded as the higher quality cut of Sirloin.
+Top Sirloin doesn’t have much marbling but is still incredibly tender.
 They make for great grilling steaks.

 What It Is

-Picanha is easy to cook and provides a ton of flavor, all while being reasonably priced.
+Picanha is easy to cook and provides a ton of flavor while reasonably priced.
 Costco sells their Picanha for $6.99 a pound.

 How To Cook

-Picanha is usually served as steaks and can be cut before or after the cooking process.
+Picanha is usually served as steaks and can be cut before or after cooking.

 What It Is